-Bela Magyar Architect and Graphic Artist Budapest Art Maps Cityscapes
+Bela Magyar Architect and Graphic Artist - Budapest Art Maps Cityscapes

-graphic artist and designer.
+Béla Magyar is a Hungarian architect, graphic artist, and designer.
 Born in Miskolc, he comes from the city which used to be the stronghold of heavy industry in Hungary.
-The crumbling old industrial buildings are the fading reminders which add the detail to the surrealistic cityscapes...
+The crumbling old industrial buildings are the fading reminders that add detail to the surrealistic cityscapes...

-The drawing technique was inspired by the writing technique of Gabriel García Márquez – nowadays, the artist works still freehand but with digital pen on digital tablet.
+The drawing technique was inspired by the writing technique of Gabriel García Márquez – nowadays, the artist works still freehand but with a digital pen on a digital tablet.